rcc-uchicago/R-large-scale/notes.md

 + Distribute Yubikeys.
 + Distrbute sticky notes.

-## Part 1: Analysis of genetic data---interactive and non-interactive
+## Part 1: Warm-up with principal components analysis of the RegMap data

 Create two sessions on midway2: one for loading up an R environment, and a second for developing code (e.g., in emacs).